-- 1. In the administration interface, open section Network \rightarrow General. - 2.
+- 1. In the administration interface, open section Configuration $\rightarrow$ Network $\rightarrow$ General. - 2.
 In the NAT support section, enable NAT by checking the option. - 3.
 Enter the public address which should be used in SIP protocol messages. - 4.
-For phones in the same private network as Kerio Operator, create an appropriate IP address group in section Configuration \rightarrow Definitions \rightarrow IP Address Groups with all addresses on which phones communicate in your private network.
+For phones in the same private network as Kerio Operator, create an appropriate IP address group in section Configuration $\rightarrow$ Definitions $\rightarrow$ IP Address Groups with all addresses on which phones communicate in your private network.
 Thus, the PBX will communicate with phones within the network directly. - 5.
 (Optional) You can also limit the RTP port range.
-Each call requires 4 ports for communication. - 6.
+Bear in mind that each call requires 4 ports for communication. - 6.
 Also, map the following ports from firewall to Kerio Operator: - TCP+UDP/5060 - TCP/5061